What parents need to know

 Is it any good?

-Unfortunately, John Woo's film mainly focuses on the complicated, half-crazed Sgt.
-Enders rather than the Navajos recruited as Marines in World War II to use their language as a military code that was vital in the allied victory.
+Unfortunately, John Woo's film focuses too much on the complicated, half-crazed Sergeant Enders rather than the Navajos recruited as Marines to use their language as military code.
 The movie does a disservice to the men it is intended to honor by perpetuating their marginalization and making the much less interesting Nicolas Cage character the main focus of the story.
 The events are often predictable, and the dialogue is not very memorable with lines from the Navajos like "I've never seen so many white men!"

 Windtalkers follows suit of most post-Saving Private Ryan war films and tries to make its point by dousing us with relentless violence.
 On the plus side, Cage, Slater, and a solid supporting cast of character actors are all dependably good, and it's interesting to see John Woo's distinctive action style put into a war film.
 The culture clashes are never boring, and scenes where a peace pipe ritual is carried out on a cigarette and Henderson duets on a harmonica with Whitehorse's wooden flute are handled with sensitivity.